bpmn-os/eva/README.md

 # EVA - Evolutionary Algorithm

 This C++ header-only library provides an implementation of an evolutionary algorithm for use cases in which genomes only provide a partial representation of individuals in the population and the generation of individuals from a genome is computationally expensive.
+The implementation is multi-threaded and each new individual created is immediately added to the population, directly replacing the worst individual.

 ## Core Concepts - `Individual` and `Genome`